MrPicklePinosaur/flowdown/book/src/syntax/dialog.md

 > exit layer1
 ```

+## Bookmarks
-bookmarks are quite like html header links. they give us an anchor to jump to,
+Bookmarks are quite like html header links.
+They give us an anchor to jump to,
 but don't offer any containment, when the next bookmark starts, we will start
-executing it. they are local to a dialog.
+executing it.
+Bookmarks are specifed by using
+an equal sign (`=`) followed by a name for the bookmark.
+We can jump to
+bookmarks by using the `->` operator again, but this time we do not prefix the
+identifier with an `@` sign.
 ```
 @ self intro